mitcho/lingcrawl/README.md

 ## Prerequisites

 lingcrawl is written in JavaScript.
-Install node.js and the package cheerio via npm.
+Install node.js and the package `cheerio` via npm.
+The command-line tool `wget` is also required.

 ## Basic usage